geminerald/pressie/README.md

 Thankyou for visiting my project Pressie, a wishlist website designed to help people buy meaningful gifts for their loved ones.

+This project remains in development at this time.
+As a submission for Code Institute's third milestone project the CRUD (Create, Read, Update, Delete) functionality has been added while other features remain yet to be completed.

 [View Pressie](https://mypressie.herokuapp.com/)

 Please feel free to read through this Readme and browse my project, if you have any questions or suggestions head to my Github contact details or <a href="geminerald.github.io/geminerals">my website</a>.